Recipe Import

 | Browser bookmarks | URLs only | Must re-import each recipe |

-Apps that use open formats like Cooklang make migration easiest because the files are plain text that any compatible app can read.
-Proprietary formats make you dependent on specific export/import support.
+Apps that use open formats make migration straightforward because the files are plain text that any compatible app can read.
+Proprietary formats lock you into specific export/import support.
+If you're choosing a new recipe app, check what export options it offers before committing.

 Import and structured data